-Our Ancestors’ story
+Our Ancestors' Story

 We are descendants of the founding families of Rougemont, Quebec.
 These hardy settlers were among the first English-speaking inhabitants of the province.
-Predominantly from Ireland and the American colonies, they began arriving in the community more than 200 years ago.
+Predominantly from Ireland and the American colonies, they began arriving in the community approximately 200 years ago.
 Many took up orchard farming and helped establish Rougemont as a major producer of high-quality apples.

 In the 1820s, the Anglophone population of Rougemont peaked between 180 and 200 people, according to one historical account.
 Since then, it has declined to about a dozen.
 However, thousands of former residents and their families have spread across North America and beyond.
 Rougemont expats are proud of their shared heritage and stay connected to events at home.

 Many of the first English-speaking settlers of Rougemont and those descendants who remained and died here were buried in St. Thomas Cemetery.
 Based on its historic importance and obvious significance to the Ancestors Day theme, we have made the cemetery a focal point of our remembrance activities.

 On the first annual Ancestors Day, held Sunday, September 29, 2013, a group of volunteers placed a fresh flower at every headstone in St. Thomas Cemetery.
 We hope this small, ceremonial gesture will grow into a lasting community tradition.
 To support this goal, we have designed a unique memorial metal vase to hold the flowers and help keep them fresh.